asierabreu/spark-course/README.md

 1. Open a terminal on your computer

-2. Checkout the git repository to your computer:
+2. Checkout the git repository to your computer and download required (spark-python) software:

 ```
 git clone https://github.com/asierabreu/spark-course
+./spark-course/scripts/download_sw.sh
 ```
 3. Boot-up the Virtual Cluster.
 The first time each VM will be provisioned with software which may take up to 20 min.
 When completed connect to it via ssh :
 ```
 cd spark-course
-./scripts/download_sw.sh (ONLY the first time)
+vagrant up
-vagrant up # *now wait for cluster to be created and provisioned (20 min)*
+*now wait for cluster to be created and provisioned (~20 min)*
-vagrant ssh driver
-source /spark-course/scripts/bash_setup.sh
 ```

-4. Allow password-less access between cluster machines
+4. Login to the cluster and setup password-less access between cluster machines

 ```
+vagrant ssh master
 ssh-keygen -t rsa (and press enter to all prompts)
 cat .ssh/id_pub.rsa >> .ssh/authorized_keys
-ssh-copy-id ubuntu@master
+ssh-copy-id ubuntu@driver
 ssh-copy-id ubuntu@slave1
 ssh-copy_id ubuntu@slave2
 ```